-Then the marginal distribution of Y could be expressed as the type I negative binomial distribution
+Then the marginal distribution of Y [[gamma??]] could be expressed as the type I negative binomial distribution

 (10),

 where,.

 Let , are the genomic covariates to be corrected, such as replication timing, GC content, and chromatin status, we could use the following negative binomial regression to estimate the local mutation rate under the covariant set.